Department of Social Work

 - Personal and professional aptitude

-- When and how you became interested in the field of social work.
+- What influenced your choice of social work as a profession?
+Include when and how you became interested in the field of social work.

-- Complete or be enrolled in the Introduction to Social Work course, completing with a C or better for priority admission.
+- Complete or be enrolled in the Introduction to Social Work course, completing with a C or better (transfer students with more than 45 units can apply prior to completing Introduction to Social Work.)

 - Complete all sections of the application.